tcltk/tcl/doc/markdown/interp.md

     The command sets the maximum size of the Tcl call stack only.
 It cannot by itself prevent stack overflows on the C stack being used by the application.
 If your machine has a limit on the size of the C stack, you may get stack overflows before reaching the limit set by the command.
 If this happens, see if there is a mechanism in your system for increasing the maximum size of the C stack.

 *child* [set] *varName* ?*value*?
-: Writes to, or reads from, the variable *varName* in the *child* interpreter.
+: [Writes to, or reads from, the variable *varName* in the *child* interpreter.
 If *value* is given, writes to the variable and returns its new value; if *value* is omitted, reads from the variable.
-As with the [set] command, traces may affect what the value of the variable is.
+As with the [set] command, traces may affect what the value of the variable is.]{version="9.1"}

 # Safe interpreters